Interpolation theorem for Marcinkiewicz spaces with applications to Lorentz gamma spaces: Quasiconcave functions

-In the next theorem we will give a equivalent form of the $B$-condition.
-The idea is based on \citep[Lemma~2.3]{Stromberg:Indiana}.
-Here and in the sequel we will use the notation $A\lesssim B$ if $A\le CB$ where $C$ is a constant independent of all quantities obtained in $A$ and $B$.
+Let us mention the first easy simplification of the Marcinkiewicz norm.
+Note that this was already observed by several authors, see for instance \cite[Theorem~5.3]{Kre:82} or \cite[Theorem~9.5]{ONe:68}.
+However, for the sake of self-contained reading we include a simple proof.
+Here and in the sequel we use the notation $A\lesssim B$ if $A\le CB$ where $C$ is a constant independent of all quantities obtained in $A$ and $B$.
 In the case $A\lesssim B$ and $B\lesssim A$ we will use $A\simeq B$.